 The application of various systems of communication analysis to specific behavioral situations.
 Through the case-study method, students apply communication theories and models to practical, everyday situations.

-A site for IMA NY Students to find equivalent courses outside of IMA NY
+A site to help IMA NY students find equivalent courses

-For most students joining IMA in Fall 2022 and beyond, our new program structure affects the categorization of courses on this site.
+For students joining IMA in Fall 2022 and beyond, our new program structure affects the categorization of courses on this site.

-Classes listed in the "IMA Major Electives" categories refer to the old IMA program structure.
-If you're under the new IMA program structure, these courses count as general IMA Electives.
+Classes listed in the “IMA Major Electives” categories refer to the old IMA program structure.
+If you’re under the new IMA program structure, these courses count as general IMA Electives for you.
+Your program structure is noted on your academic advising spreadsheet.